 Wendy G. Smooth

-Associate Professor and Associate Dean, Diversity, Equity, and Inclusion, College of Arts and Sciences
+Professor and Associate Dean, Diversity, Equity, and Inclusion, College of Arts and Sciences

 286E University Hall

 - Public policy

 - Race, Gender & Electoral Politics in the US

 - Ph.D. in Political Science and Certificate in Women’s Studies University of Maryland, College Park

 My research and teaching focus on women’s experiences in political institutions and the impact of public policies on women’s lives.
 As a noted scholar of intersectionality and American politics, my research focuses on the experiences of women of color as law makers in political institutions and women of color issues in public policy.
 Quite broadly, my research and policy work focus on what I term, "inclusionary politics."
 Two of my current projects focus on the rise in women of color as voters and candidates for public office.
 In one project, I am focusing on the women of color organizations and groups mobilized to increase access to democracy for communities of color.
 In a second project, I bring those insights to a community engaged research project focusing on Black women in the state of Ohio.
 Using evidence-based political trainings, our research team is seeking to understand how to best move Black women in Ohio from reliable voters to candidates for public office.